 -- Collection highlights: National Gallery of Australia, National Gallery of Australia, Canberra, 2014

-Clearly, Mr. Chang also realized the way of using the system as a guide for campus design.
+Clearly, Mr. Chang also realized the benefit of creating and using the rule and system as a guide for campus design.
 Unfortunately, rather than using the rules as guidance, he went across the line between architecture design and urban design, confused by the boundary of two disciplines.
-The result of this misunderstanding of what the system can do and should do is an empathetically bad urban environment, which proves that the difference between a good and a bad urban environment relies not only on a well-designed system but also a deeper understanding of the concept and sometimes a bit of self-restraint.
+The result of this misunderstanding is an empathetically bad and gloomy urban environment.
+This also proves that the difference between a good and a bad urban environment relies not only on a well-designed system but also a deeper understanding of the concept and sometimes a bit of self-restraint.

 This design is based on the consensus that for everyone who lives in the city, the charm of the city comes from the vivid people who meet here, and the specific stories which happen here.